 Rear Adm.
 Charles Williams is a native of Virginia.
 He is a graduate of the University of Virginia in 1985 with a degree in history and commissioned through the Naval Reserve Officers Training Corps (NROTC) Program.
 He holds master’s degrees in systems engineering from the Naval Postgraduate School and in National Security from the Naval Command and Staff College.

 Williams’ previous sea duty assignments include tours aboard USS Deyo (DD 989), USS Elliot (DD 967) and USS Curtis Wilbur (DDG 54).
 He commanded USS Firebolt (PC 10) and USS Stethem (DDG 63).

 Ashore, he served in the Joint Staff, in the Command, Control, Communications and Computers (J-6) directorate, Current Operations Division.
 Williams also served as head, Surface Warfare Junior Officer Assignments, in Pers-41 in Millington, Tennessee; and as deputy, Surface Warfare Combat Systems, on the chief of naval operations staff.
-His most recent assignment was as commander, Logistics Group Western Pacific; commander, Task Force 73 (CTF 73); and Singapore area coordinator.
+He was assigned as commander, Logistics Group Western Pacific; commander, Task Force (CTF) 73; and Singapore area coordinator.

 Williams’ decorations include the Legion of Merit, the Defense Meritorious Service Medal and the Meritorious Service Medal among other individual and unit awards.